 When loading a new workspace, MicroEJ SDK prompts for the location of the MicroEJ repository, where the MicroEJ Architectures, Platforms or Virtual Devices will be imported.
 By default, MicroEJ SDK suggests to point to the default MicroEJ repository on your operating system, located at \${user.home}/.microej/repositories/[version].
 You can select an alternative location.
 Another common practice is to define a local repository relative to the workspace, so that the workspace is self-contained, without external file system links and can be shared within a zip file.

 3.3 Standalone Application

-3.3.1 MicroEJ Platform Import
+3.3.1 Download and Install a MicroEJ Platform